A distributed augmented Lagrangian decomposition algorithm for constrained optimization: Conclusion

 \section{Conclusion}

-This paper investigates a distributed solver-agnostic optimization technique, DALD, which is distinguished by its ability to solve optimization problems with general characteristics.
-Specifically, we introduce both the standard and accelerated versions of the method, providing the corresponding convergence proofs.
+This paper investigates a distributed, solver-agnostic optimization technique, DALD, which is distinguished by its ability to solve optimization problems with broader characteristics under more flexible communication topologies.
+Specifically, we introduce both the standard and accelerated versions of the method and provide the corresponding convergence proofs.
 In addition, we indirectly address a longstanding issue in the field of distributed optimization: why the direct extension of ADMM is not necessarily convergent.
 Unlike previous research, we introduce the concept of ``solver layer" and highlight that DALD can leverage different solvers to solve subproblems without depending on any specific solver.
 We also briefly review and analyze existing distributed optimization methods, revealing that they fall within the explanatory scope of the DALD framework.
 Different from Professor Bertsekas' perspective \cite[Ch.
 7.4.2]{bertsekas_nonlinear_2016}, we view DALD as a distributed implementation of alternating optimization within the framework of the AL for constrained optimization problems.